Up & Coming

 Speakers

-seven roots team
+seven roots

 seven roots provides store development and design support to food co-ops and independent grocers, with a passion for helping young cooperatives make a difference in their communities.
 The team delivers store development support and services, including site selection and feasibility, project coordination, store design and programming, prepared foods work, as well as branding, and governance/GM coaching.
 What’s cool about 7r?
 The group works collaboratively, bringing their varied backgrounds in cooperatives and store operations into each project.
 They’ve filled roles on co-op retail floors, admin support, board seats, and on startup teams.
 Those experiences inform their work with co-ops nationwide. seven roots is proudly worker owned and committed to cooperation!
 What else?
 These folks are people people.
 Please introduce yourselves and your co-op – 7r loves to tackle challenges and connect folks to resources.